 I've published three full collections of poetry, a letterpress chapbook by Frog Hollow Press, and a chapbook by Leaf Press.
-Afterlight, my latest book, is a family memoir, and my first book of creative non-fiction.
-Each of my books has won the Canadian Jewish Book Award for Poetry.
+Afterlight, a National Jewish Book Award finalist for memoir, is my first book of creative non-fiction.
+Each of my poetry books has won the Canadian Jewish Book Award.